Victor Wanyama releases statement after personal misconduct allegations | Goal.com

 Victor Wanyama releases statement after personal misconduct allegations

-Kenya captain Victor Wanyama has released a statement on his official Twitter account after allegations were made by a 19-year-old socialite name Shakila during an Instagram Live interview.
+Kenya captain Victor Wanyama has released a statement on his official Twitter account after allegations were made by a 19-year-old socialite named Shakila during an Instagram Live interview.

 "My attention has been drawn to a video circulating online containing false, fabricated, and insulting allegations aimed at scandalising my good name and reputation," read the statement.